Mean field limits of co-evolutionary signed heterogeneous networks: Introduction

-We are going to apply the result to investigate the MFL of three specific Kuramoto-type networks, where the sequence of initial underlying graphs are sparse (ring networks or tree networks) or dense, whose limit is not a graphon (see Section~\ref{sect-example}).
+We are going to apply the result to investigate the MFL of {an example of a binary tree} Kuramoto-type networks, where the sequence of initial underlying graphs are sparse (see Section~\ref{sect-example}).

 \endgroup